Bubbling limits of non collapsing polarized K3 surfaces: Examples

 \subsubsection{Algebraic theory by Odaka}

-In \cite{odaka25}, an algebraic construction of bubbling limits is proposed.
-The following is a review of the construction for the case of surfaces with ADE singularities(see Section 2.2.3 proof of Theorem 2.4. and Section 2.2.4. proof of Theorem 2.13.).
+In \cite{odaka25}, a candidate of algebraic construction of bubbling limits is proposed (which can be applied for more general situations than our ADE cases).
+The following is a review of the construction for the case of surfaces with ADE singularities (see Section 2.2.3, proof of Theorem 2.4. and Section 2.2.4., proof of Theorem 2.13.).
 Consider an ADE-type singularity $0 \in X_0$ and its deformation space $\mathrm{Kur}(X_0)$.
 In this case,